bertus86/KNAB_Assignment/README.md

 - create the a simple API test and a simple UI test (POC)
 - choose which tests will be made and what parts will be covered.
 - make instructions how to use the framework
-- make a test repot
+- make a test report

 ## Usage